How I Manage My WordPress Website with AI (Without Replacing It)

 Install the Official WordPress AI Plugin

 The official WordPress AI plugin is the starting point for AI inside the block editor.
-It supports multiple providers including OpenAI, Anthropic, and Google — no vendor lock-in.
+It supports multiple providers including OpenAI, Anthropic, and Google, so there is no vendor lock-in.
 Core features: title generation, content summarization, alt text automation, image generation, and review notes.
 Everything surfaces inside the editor without a separate tab or tool.
 If you’re only installing one AI plugin today, start here.
 For a deeper breakdown of how it compares to the full plugin stack, see the best AI plugins for WordPress guide.

 Step 3